Battle of Maling

 The Battle of Maling (馬陵之戰) took place in Maling, currently Dazhangjia Town (大張家鎮), Shen County (莘县), Henan Province, in 342 BC during the Warring States period (476–221 BC).
 The combatants were the State of Qi, who fought on behalf of the State of Han, and the State of Wei.
 This battle is well recorded in history texts and is famous for the tactics of Sun Bin, known as the "Tactic of Missing Stoves", in which one side is led to underestimate the other by creating an illusion of soldiers running away from the enemy army.

-Pang Juan, commander of Wei, was lured to a narrow pass at night, where his army was ambushed by 10,000 crossbowmen from Qi.
-According to some sources, Pang Juan committed suicide whilst others say he was killed by Qi crossbowmen.
-Wei was defeated and its power decreased significantly thereafter, making the state unable to compete for hegemony of the Zhou dynasty.

 In 342 BC, the state of Wei attacked the state of Han, and Han turned to its ally Qi for help.
 Sun Bin advised King Wei of Qi to provide military aid for Han, but only send out troops when the army of Wei had been depleted after prolonged fighting in order to preserve their own strength whilst garnering respect from Han.

 Han was misled to believe that they could rely on the army of their ally Qi, and thus fought without reserve.
 After a year of resistance, Han was no longer able to resist and asked for help from Qi a second time.
 Instead of sending troops to save Han directly, Sun Bin suggested they should aim for the capital of Wei, Daliang.

-When King Hui of Wei learned of the attack, he had to order Wei General Pang Juan, to retreat in order to defend against the oncoming army of Qi.
+When King Hui of Wei learned of the attack, he had to order Wei General Pang Juan to retreat in order to defend against the oncoming army of Qi.
 Pang Juan was incensed at the news, because he was only days away from taking the capital of Han.
 King Hui of Wei appointed Prince Shen of Wei as chief commander and Pang Juan as commander, and ordered an army of 100,000 to mobilize against Qi.

 Learning from the Battle of Guiling, Pang Juan ordered his troops to go around the Qi troops, to avoid getting ambushed on the main path.
 Pang Juan also ordered his troops to make haste to the capital, before Qi could set up any effective ambushes.
 Instead of rushing and trying to ambush the high morale Wei troops, Sun Bin decided to let a great majority of his troops rest.
 These Qi troops were ordered to move slowly back into Qi and prepare equipment for an ambush when needed.
 Sun Bin took a smaller force to face Pang Juan.
-Once the two forces drew close to each other, Sun Bin immediately ordered a retreat from Jin.
+Once the two forces drew close to each other, Sun Bin immediately ordered a retreat.